Quantum Machine Learning for State Tomography Using Classical Data: Results

 \subsection{Results with incomplete bases}

 In the above tests, we took measurements in all measurement bases.
 For a 3-qubit state, the total number of bases is $3^3=27$, whereas for a 6-qubit state, the total number of bases is $3^6=729$.
 Measuring all bases is required to pinpoint a generic quantum state; however, under suitable assumptions, a smaller number of bases may suffice~\cite{gross_quantum_2010}.
 In our case, our goal is to reconstruct states which can be produced by variational circuits within a reasonable depth and can be described by a polynomial number of parameters.
 Hence, it is likely that tomography can be performed with a reduced set of measurement bases.
 The ability to do this would reduce the required resource for QST and is a prerequisite for tackling the exponential scaling problem in QST.
-To verify whether this is doable, we performed QST for the GHZ state and the spin chain ground state with incomplete measurements.
+To verify whether this is doable, we conducted QST for the GHZ state and the spin chain ground state with incomplete measurements.
+As in Section~\ref{sec:results:ideal}, the training was performed on an ideal simulator.

 \subparagraph{3-qubit GHZ state with 15 bases} Here, we took measurements from 15 different randomly chosen bases.
 We repeated the trials for 20 times.
 The measurement bases for different trials were chosen independently.
 For each basis, 100 measurements were taken.
 Training was performed with the SPSA algorithm.
 The result is shown in Fig.~\ref{fig:panel_ic:q3_ghz_b15}.
 High fidelity is obtained except for one trial.
 For most trials, the fidelity is above 0.98.
 The median fidelity is $0.992$.